CaptEmulation/nitrogen-website/source/guides/start/camera.md

 `> n2 apikeys ls`

-Copy the key and export an environmental variable to your .bash_profile/.bashrc:
+On MacOS or Linux, copy the key and export an environmental variable within your to your .bash_profile/.bashrc:

 `export API_KEY=[YOUR KEY]`

-on Windows:
+under Windows add a API_KEY variable to your environmental variables or temporarily on the command line:

 `set API_KEY=[YOUR KEY]`

-Adding this api key will automatically associate this device with your account when the device is created the first time.
+This api key automatically associates new devices with your account when the device is created the first time.

 ### Start 'er up